arcus-azure/arcus.webapi/docs/preview/03-Features/correlation-azure-functions.md

 ## Usage for isolated Azure Functions (receiving side)

-To make sure the correlation is added to the HTTP response, following middleware have to be made in the `Program.cs` file:
+To make sure the correlation is added to the HTTP response, following middleware has to be added in the `Program.cs` file:
 ```csharp
 using Microsoft.Extensions.Hosting;